 Students focus on stage direction, acting, and scene design.
 Each student directs a scene from contemporary dramatic literature.
 Activities include individual and group acting and directing exercises, individual and group in-class performances, peer response sessions, and viewing and discussion of performance clips from notable directors.

-Artistic creativity and hands-on work combine in this introductory course, which explores the backstage world of theatre.
+Artistic creativity and hands-on work combine in this introductory course, which explores the backstage world of theater.
 Students will investigate areas of production and design from both a practical and a theoretical base.
-Students will be given the opportunity to learn about theatre and shop safety, scenic design fundamentals and set construction, technical aspects and basic operation of lighting technology, basic operation of sound technology, scenic painting, and props.
+Students will be given the opportunity to learn about theater and shop safety, scenic design fundamentals and set construction, technical aspects and basic operation of lighting technology, basic operation of sound technology, scenic painting, and props.
 Demonstrations and discussion will be an essential part of the class.

 This course is designed for students with a strong background in dance and a curiosity for dance composition concepts.
 Classes include a warmup based on a combination of modern dance techniques as well as the introduction and exploration of various dance composition exercises.
 Students’ work throughout the trimester culminates in a performance project.
 (Open to students with permission of the Director of Dance.)